Eduard von Lewinski: Career

-He and his wife Helene Pauline von Sperling were the biological parents of future Field Marshal Erich von Manstein (1887–1973), who was adopted at birth by childless relatives General Georg von Manstein and Hedwig von Sperling, sister to Helene.
+Lewinski and his wife, Helene Pauline von Sperling, were the biological parents of future Field Marshal Erich von Manstein (1887–1973), who was adopted at birth by childless relatives General Georg von Manstein and Hedwig von Sperling, sister to Helene.
 A third von Sperling daughter, Gertrud, was married to Paul von Hindenburg.

+Lewinski died in Burgwitz, Trebnitz on 17 September 1906.